All Tuesday afternoons May through to September No need to book

 the prospect of a dyeing border with themed classes/demonstrations***

 avenues of white stemmed birches, metasequoia, eucalypts and gingkos.

 a snaking winter garden

-a prolific orchard
+a prolific orchard with themed classes***

 Three art gardens using naturalistic planting schemes, a fourth with living Rothko murals and anew room inspired by Henri Matisse's The Red Studio which Rothko so much admired.